mfranzon/render-grok/README.md

-# /render — 3D Model Skill for Grok (and Claude Code compatible)
+# /render — 3D Model Skill for Grok

 <img width="702" height="745" alt="Screenshot 2026-04-01 alle 00 15 56" src="https://github.com/user-attachments/assets/d6bca223-2d33-4342-9d16-20a3f593731e" />

-A Grok skill (also works via Claude Code compatibility layer) that generates 3D models from text descriptions or reference images using [build123d](https://github.com/gumyr/build123d) and renders them in a browser viewer at http://localhost:3123.
+A Grok skill that generates 3D models from text descriptions or reference images using [build123d](https://github.com/gumyr/build123d) and renders them in a browser viewer at http://localhost:3123.

 ```
 /render a gear with 12 teeth